guybedford/amd-version/README.md

 * Supports any semver ranges for module loading (`~1.8`, `=1.8.1`, `>=0.5 < 2.0.5`).
 * Loads multiple versions of a module only when absolutely necessary.
+* Optimizer support building only the minimum necessary versions for use.

 ### Usage
 ```javascript